postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 In Python, most of the bottleneck comes from having to fetch and deserialize Redis data.
 Since the features are externally stored, they need to be passed through Python and into XGBoost.
 XGBoost itself is written in C++, and it's Python library only provides a convenient interface.
 The prediction coming out of XGBoost has to go through Python again, serialized as JSON, and sent via HTTP to the client.

-This is pretty much the bare minimum amount of work you can do for an inference microservice, but PostgresML, on the other hand, collocates data and compute.
-It fetches data from a Postgres table, which already comes in a standard floating point format, and our Rust inference layer forwards it to XGBoost via a pointer.
+This is pretty much the bare minimum amount of work you can do for an inference microservice.

+PostgresML, on the other hand, collocates data and compute.
+It fetches data from a Postgres table, which already comes in a standard floating point format, and the Rust inference layer forwards it to XGBoost via a pointer.

 An interesting thing happened when the benchmark hit 20 clients: PostgresML throughput starts to quickly decrease.
 This may be surprising to some, but to Postgres enthusiasts it's a known issue: Postgres isn't very good at handling many concurrent active connections.
 To mitigate this, we introduced PgBouncer (a Postgres proxy and pooler) in front of the database, and the throughput increased back up, and continued to hold as we went to 100 clients.

 It's worth noting that the benchmarking machine had only 16 available CPU threads (8 cores).
-If more cores were available, the bottleneck would occur with more clients are connected.
+If more cores were available, the bottleneck would only occur with more clients.
 The general recommendation for Postgres servers it to open around 2 connections per available CPU core, although newer versions of PostgreSQL have been incrementally chipping away at this limitation.

 #### Why throughput is important